Skip to main content

 The Compilation Process in VBA Padlock

-From the code editor to compiled DLL output — see the process in action.
+From the extracted code to compiled DLL output - see the process in action.

-VBA Padlock Studio code editor with VBA source code
+VBA Padlock Studio showing extracted VBA code with protection markers

 VBA Padlock compilation success dialog showing generated DLL files